 Add 1 1/4 teaspoon of cornstarch.

 Place a stir bar in the beaker, and place the beaker on a hot/stir plate.
-Heat , and stir the mixture slowly until it gels° .
-The mixture is gelled when it thickens and becomes somewhat translucent.
+Heat on a medium to high setting, and stir the mixture slowly until it gels near approximately 90° C. The mixture is gelled when it thickens and becomes somewhat translucent.

 Remove the beaker from the heat source, add 1/4 teaspoon of potassium iodide, and stir well.